Clonidine (Absorbed through the skin)

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to clonidine.

 How to Use This Medicine:

 - Your doctor will tell you how many patches to use, where to apply them, and how often to apply them.
 Do not use more patches or apply them more often than your doctor tells you to.

-- The patch should be left on your skin for 7 days.
+- Leave the patch on your skin for 7 days.
 Follow your doctor's instructions carefully.
 Do not remove the patch without your doctor's approval.
 Even if you feel fine, your blood pressure can still be high.